-- 1. Unauthorized use of cellular phones and/or other gadgets/ equipment during regular class hours - 2.
+- 1. Use of cellular phones and/or other unauthorized gadgets/ equipment during school hours including recess and/or lunch breaks - 2.
 Gross disrespect for ceremonies/ religious rites and/or prayers - 3.
 Vandalism; tearing-off pages or defacing any library books, magazines, and periodicals; or any other willful destruction of school property and/or removal of official notices, posters and other similar announcements (immediate replacement or repair is part of the penalty) - 4.
 Cases of cutting classes/Truancy: - a.
 Non-attendance of classes and other activities during official school hours, loitering during class hours. - b.
-Leaving the class or school activities without permission from the school authorities. - 5.
+Leaving the class or school activities without permission from the school authorities. - c.
+Leaving the campus during school hours without the Offcampus or Permit to Leave signed by the Level Prefect. - d.
+Missing 20 minutes of one hour classes/activities - e. and 30 minutes for more than one hour classes/activities. - 5.
 Inflicting harm on any person, or doing mischief which may or may not result in physical injury - 6.
 Provoking that may or may not lead to a misbehavior of any member of the community - 7.
 Illustration of pornographic images/ possession/ distribution/ borrowing/lending/selling/trading of pornographic magazines, indecent pictures or materials, pornographic images and visiting pornographic websites - 8.
 Disrespect or insubordination in words and in deeds against any school authority, instigating others to insubordination, propagating false orders/acts of defiance against teachers, school authorities and rules - 9.
 Using profane or indecent language or defamation committed against any student or school personnel - 10.
 Commission of vulgar gestures causing harm to other members of the community or disruption of classes or any school activities - 11.
-Bullying that includes repeated teasing, name-calling, taunting, ridiculing, or any other forms of verbal abuse; vandalizing or hiding belongings; spreading rumors; repeated picking on someone's physical appearance, religion, or beliefs; purposely excluding someone from activities or group work; or any other similar acts of the same level, threatening, intimidating, provoking or coercing any member of the school community (Violating any provisions of the RA 10627 Anti-Bullying Act) - 12.
-Acting as accomplice for an offense committed on Major offense category 2. - 13.
+Bullying that includes repeated teasing, name-calling, taunting, ridiculing, or any other forms of verbal abuse; vandalizing or hiding belongings; spreading rumors; repeated picking on someone's physical appearance, religion, or beliefs; purposely excluding someone from activities or group work; or any other similar acts of the same level, threatening, intimidating, provoking or coercing any member of the school community (Violating any provisions of the RA 10627 - Anti-Bullying Act)

+- 12. Acting as accomplice for an offense committed on Major offense category 2. - 13.
 Misbehaving in public places or entertainment centers while in school uniform or any clothing associated with the school - 14.
-Disruption of classes; preventing students or faculty members and school authorities from discharging their duties or from attending classes or entering the school premises

-- 15. Fighting/instigating a fight in or out of the school during official school activity - 16.
+Disruption of classes; preventing students or faculty members and school authorities from discharging their duties or from attending classes or entering the school premises - 15.
+Fighting/instigating a fight in or out of the school during official school activity - 16.
 Petty theft, stealing of ballpens, pencils and other small items - 17.
 Selling any goods, collecting or soliciting contributions without the written permission of the Principal - 18.
 Petty forms of cyber-bullying - 19.
 Public Display of Physical Intimacy - 20.
 Any form of dishonesty - 21.
 Invading one's property without permission - 22.
 Withholding information during official/formal investigation - 23.
 Commission of similar/different minor offenses: - a.
-Accumulation of Four (4) Minor Offenses within the trimester - b.
-Accumulation of Seven (7) Minor Offenses within Academic Year - 24.
+Grade School Fifth (5th) per trimester - b.
+Junior High School Fourth (4th) per trimester - c.
+Accumulation of Minor Offenses per Academic Year - i.
+Grade School Eighth (8th) - ii.
+Junior High School Seventh (7th) - 24.
 Any offense analogous to any of the aforementioned offenses.